Things to Do When You’re in Love.

 Oh, shut up, you crabby fool!

-tell you about, because it
+tell you about it only because

-was so hilarious.
+it’s hilarious.
 By which

 I mean tragic.
 You were